MRW-Code/ai_robotics_morphology_prediction/README.md

 ```

 ## Robot labelling
 The labelling for the robot runs from `robot_main.py`.
-Currently uses a cross val approach to see if it would work, but for proper deployment this will need to be ammended.
-Further work is happening on this within the groupn and will be made available when possible.
+The code in this file uses a kfold approach to train a deep learning model, but this has since been extended to allow the system to run in real time.
+For the real time system please visit the published manuscript (<https://doi.org/10.1016/j.engappai.2023.106985>) or the code reposiitory (<https://github.com/MRW-Code/ros_morphology_robot>).
 ```
 python3 robot_main.py [options]
 ```